EnzoDtoste/Distributed-FTP/README.md

 - **Python**: The primary programming language used for developing the system.
 - **Distributed Architecture**: Utilizes a ring-based network topology typical of Chord systems for optimal data distribution and redundancy.

+## Execution Instructions

+### Initial Setup with Zero Nodes
+- **Local Execution**: If there are no nodes in the ring, run:

+`python init_ftp_storage.py`

+- **Docker Execution**: Build the Docker image if necessary, and run the container:

+`docker build -f dockerfile_init_ftp_storage -t dist_init .`\
+`docker run --rm -it dist_init`

+This will create the root path `/app`.
+Note: Just because this node was the first created does not mean it is essential; it can be removed if more nodes are present, and the system will still function.

+### Adding Storage Nodes
+- **Local Execution**: If at least one node exists, execute:

+`python storage_node.py`

+- **Docker Execution**: Build the Docker image if necessary, and run the container.
+You can repeat this process to create as many storage nodes as needed:

+`docker build -f dockerfile_storage -t dist_storage .`\
+`docker run --rm -it dist_storage`

+### Starting Routing Nodes
+- **Local Execution**: For routing nodes, which establish FTP client connections, execute:

+`python server_ftp.py`

+- **Docker Execution**: Build the Docker image if necessary, and run the container:

+`docker build -f dockerfile_routing -t dist_routing .`\
+`docker run --rm -p x:21 -p 50000-50100:50000-50100 -it dist_routing`

+Replace `x` in `x:21` with the port you want to expose to the FTP client.

+### Client Setup
+- **FTP Client**: Use any software that implements the RFC 959 FTP protocol, such as FileZilla.
+- **Server Configuration**: For local setups, use `127.0.0.1`.
+Username and password can be any text.
+The port should be one of those used by the routing nodes.
+Check the "Listening" status printed on the routing node consoles for the correct port.